 This compact accelerator’s design is based on a concept first described in 1979, with recent advancements making it more powerful and practical for broader use.
 The team envisions future iterations of the accelerator that are even more compact, powered by table-top lasers capable of firing thousands of times per second.
 This development represents a major leap in making high-energy particle acceleration more accessible and versatile for research and industry.

 To learn more, visit the original article posted in phys.org/news

-RadParts is the world’s largest independent distributor of OEM replacement parts.
-We specialize in low-cost parts for repairing linear accelerator and radiation equipment.
-Our mission is to provide high-quality, user-friendly, low-cost parts and support for linear accelerators and radiation equipment.
+RadParts, a TTG Imaging Solutions Company, is the world’s largest independent distributor of OEM replacement parts.
+We specialize in low-cost parts for repairing linear accelerators and radiation equipment.
+Our mission is to provide high-quality, user-friendly, low-cost components and support for linear accelerators and radiation equipment.
 Contact RadParts at 877-704-3838 to learn more.

 Written by the digital marketing team at Creative Programs & Systems: www.cpsmi.com